 We offered a grout sealing service to shield the grout lines with our special process and protect the surface from future damages.
 We assured the owners their shower would have a beautiful new appearance when we finished our work.
 The couple was happy with our assessment and accepted our proposal.

 On the appointed date, we returned to our clients' house to begin the restoration of the shower.
 This is a multi-step procedure that requires thorough execution.
 We have to make sure the surface is ready for the grout sealing process.
 For this purpose, we started by cleaning the floors and walls using our special pH-neutral product and a high-speed scrubber.
 Our exclusive cleaner is soap-free and safe for tiles and grout.
 It won't leave any residue that could be absorbed by the grout lines and won't stain or discolor the tiles.
-Also, its revamped new antimicrobial formula can help inhibit the growth of bacteria and fungi for up to a week after application.
+Also, its revamped formula can help inhibit the growth of bacteria, fungi, mold and microorganisms.
 Once the floor was no longer dirty, we were ready for the next step.
 We replaced the damaged grout and re-grouted the shower with a resilient, long-term solution.
 Our grout is a top of the line product made of a hard composition that withstands daily wear and tear.